Calosoma (Castrida) peruviense Mandl, 1971

 Examined specimens

 Notes: Winged, attracted to light at night.
-The examined specimens were found in February, in the middle of the raining season.
+The specimens examined were found between February and May, during and immediately after the rainy season.